-An antique firearm possess a matchlock, flintlock, or percussion cap ignition system, and uses black powder and a projectile rather than rimfire or centerfire fixed ammunition.
+An antique firearm possesses a matchlock, flintlock, or percussion cap ignition system, and uses black powder and a projectile rather than rimfire or centerfire fixed ammunition.

 Under federal law, this type of muzzleloader doesn’t require a license or registration.

-BUT, you need to be aware that while the Gun Control Act is a federal law which covers the entire country, some states have passed their own laws which prohibit felons from owning muzzleloaders.
+But, you need to be aware that while the Gun Control Act is a federal law that covers the entire country, some states have passed their own laws which prohibit felons from owning muzzleloaders.